ambroiseodt/ambroiseodt.github.io/_pages/teaching.md

 nav_order: 5
 ---

+*NeurIPS Workshop Program Chair* - I co-organized the NeurIPS 2025 workshop <a href="https://berts-workshop.github.io/">BERT2: Recent advances in time series foundation models</a>.

  *Teaching* - I was a Teaching Assistant at <a href="https://ecoledesponts.fr/">Ecole des Ponts ParisTech</a> for the following class:
 - <b>Machine Learning 2024:</b> decision trees, random forests, neural networks, and more (M1)

 *Community service* - I am a reviewer for the following ML conferences: